top of page

 their work, display posters and brochures as well fundraise.
 They may, however, only sell

-trespass uninvited on another vendors’ booth.
+trespass uninvited into another vendor's booth.

-36. The Armstrong Farmers’ Market is a place of business and a public forum.
+37. The Armstrong Farmers’ Market is a place of business and a public forum.
 Polite and

 professional behavior as well as fair and honest business practices are expected.